fluent-ci-templates/fluentci-docs/docs/examples/mobile/flutter.md

 ## Add Flutter Pipeline to your project

-Run the following command to add Android pipeline to your project:
+Run the following command to add Flutter pipeline to your project:

 ```bash
 fluentci init -t flutter